richhall/data-driven-minecraft/README.md

 # Installation

 As with MCEdit-Unified, it is recommended to use virtualenv to keep dependencies sane and for easy deployment.
 You'll need Python 2.7 (Python 3 is not supported) at a minimum before getting started.
-Easy_install / pip is reccommended.
+Easy_install / pip is recommended.

 Clone data-driven-minecraft using your github client of choice: